Fur Trade in the Ottawa Valley

 of the towns have French names -- called after the voyageurs.

-The records of Notre Dame in Bytown prior to 1855 list the occupation of many
+The records of Notre Dame Cathedral in Bytown prior to 1855 list the occupation of many

 French Canadians as "voyageur".